AdaCore/gnatstudio/docs/users_guide/projects.rst

 button.
 In this case, GPS will simply forward it to the tool when it is called, without trying to represent it graphically.

+.. index:: project; dependencies
 .. _The_Project_Dependencies_Editor:

 The Project Dependencies Editor
 ===============================

-.. index:: project dependencies

-You can edit the dependencies between projects through the contextual menu `Project->Dependencies...` in the Project View.
+You can edit the dependencies between projects through the contextual menu :menuselection:`Project --> Dependencies...` in the Project View.

 This view makes it easy to indicate that your project depends on external libraries, or other modules in your source code.
 For instance, you can give